100 Notable alumni of

 Biography

-Friedrich Wilhelm Ostwald was a German chemist and philosopher.
+Wilhelm Friedrich Ostwald was a Baltic German chemist and philosopher.
 Ostwald is credited with being one of the founders of the field of physical chemistry, with Jacobus Henricus van 't Hoff, Walther Nernst and Svante Arrhenius.
 He received the Nobel Prize in Chemistry in 1909 for his scientific contributions to the fields of catalysis, chemical equilibria and reaction velocities.

 62. Cai Yuanpei